Templeton Peck: Character biography

 Aside from acting as bait, Face's role as scrounger and scam artist means that the risks he takes are usually higher than the other members of the team.
 In "Curtain Call" Face knocks out a guard, steals his uniform, and walks straight into a ranger station controlled by Col. Decker and his MPs to steal medical supplies that Murdock needs after being shot despite knowing there was a high probability of getting arrested.
 Also, when a member of the team needs to be captured in order to infiltrate an enemy prison it's usually Face who ends up with the job (although he'd rather not since it ruins his designer suit).
 In "The Island" Face lets himself be captured in order to find the prison where the doctor who once saved B.A.'s life in Vietnam is being held and in "The Theory of Revolution" he purposely gets caught in order to infiltrate a brutal dictator's prison.
 What's interesting is that he does this despite knowing that he will likely be beaten and interrogated as he doesn't seem to be surprised when he is hauled off for interrogation.
 Even Murdock tells him he was brave to have done it and gives him a merit badge (Murdock is a boy scout leader at this time).
 Despite his complaining, Face is actually a very brave guy who is willing to put the team before himself.

 Face is the most gentle member of the main A-Team foursome, generally attempting to avoid conflict and reluctant to get into brawls—if nothing else to avoid damaging his clothes and seeing fights as a nuisance, a contrast to the more gung-ho attitudes of Hannibal, Murdock and B.A., who are more typically seen to enjoy piling into a fight.
-A running gag is that "Face" is always trying to get a beautiful girl; one episode ending however leaves Face in Shock when its "Howling Mad" Murdock who goes on "Wheel of Fortune" gameshow and wins a car and dream trip to Hawaii and a date with a beautiful girl!
+A running gag is that "Face" is always trying to get a beautiful girl; one episode ending however shocks Face when "Howling Mad" Murdock goes on the "Wheel of Fortune" gameshow and wins a car, dream trip to Hawaii and a date with a beautiful girl!